Dipolar optimal control of entangled current states: Numerical implementation

-In all panels of Fig. \ref{fig:time}, each system exhibits a minimum control time, which is a fingerprint of the quantum speed limit.
-It increases with both the number of sites and bosons.
-This minimum control time arises due to the bounded nature of the control and also depends on the target state; greater initial overlap with the target reduces the requires control time.
+Additionally, in all panels of Fig. \ref{fig:time}, each system exhibits a minimum control time where the maximum fidelity is reached, which increases with both the number of sites and bosons.
+From Fig. \ref{fig:time} (a), we observe that the scaling of the minimum control time is almost linear with $L$, making the system controllable in reasonable time frames as the system grows.
+This timescale arises due to the bounded nature of the control and also depends on the target state; greater initial overlap with the target reduces the required control time.
+In Appendix \ref{ap:qsl}, we analyze this feature and show that the protocol does not achieve the minimum control time predicted by the quantum speed limit.